FaceTime Like A Pro (eBook)

 3. Type ~/Library/Application Support in the Go to Folder box, and press the return key on your keyboard.

 4. Go through the folder.
-Using the cmd (⌘) key, select the folder(s) of the application that you removed or isn’t on your Mac anymore.
+Using the cmd (⌘) key, select the folder(s) of the application that you removed or that aren’t on your Mac anymore.

-5. Press the cmd (⌘) + delete shortcut to delete the files.
+5. Press the Command (⌘) + Delete shortcut to delete the files.

-Go through the files and ensure you’re deleting the right folders because deleting folders of applications installed on your Mac can be risky.
+Go through the files and ensure you’re deleting the right folders, as deleting folders containing applications installed on your Mac can be risky.

 Similarly, you can check other folders for app-related files on your Mac, such as: